Offer letters

 POST Generate an offer letter

-Allows generating a new offer attachment from a letterhead.
+Generate a new offer letter (attachment) from a letterhead.

-Note that this request is equivalent to the “one click attach” feature in the offer dialog.
+This API request is equivalent to the one-click attach feature in the offer settings.
 The same limitations apply:

-• There should not already be a pre-existing letter generated from this letterhead.
-Otherwise, this request could overwrite existing user customisation beyond the letterhead template.
+• A letter generated from this letterhead must not already exist.
+Otherwise, this API request can overwrite existing user customisation beyond the letterhead template.
 Keep in mind that the letterhead template can (and often is) edited when generating (and attaching) a letter.

-• The letterhead template markers should all be possible to correctly fill.
-For example, if there is a marker to replace the applicant’s phone number, the request will not work if the phone number field is not properly filled in the application.
-In short, this request only allows for the “happy path”, as it does not offer ways to recover from errors or substitute missing information.
+• The markers in the letterhead template must be resolvable.
+For example, if a letterhead contains a marker for the applicant’s phone number, the request will fail if the phone number field is not properly filled in the application.
+That is, this API request only allows for the “happy path”.
+It does not offer ways to recover from errors or substitute missing information.

 Syntax